joboog/r2ogs6/JOSS/paper.md

 ## Quick Start with Theis' Problem

 Theis’ problem examines the lowering of the water level around a pumping well.
-Water is pumped from a well, which induces a degressive lowering of the water level and results in a water level gradient around the well.
+Water is pumped from a well, which induces a lowering of the water level over time.
 The Theis' problem is a common benchmark for sub--surface flow simulators.
 See the respective desription on the `OpenGeoSys 6` page [here](https://www.opengeosys.org/docs/benchmarks/liquid-flow/liquid-flow-theis-problem/).
 The required input files are already present in the installed `r2ogs6` package.